 Queen Alexandra Middle School is a diverse community of learners who will be prepared to meet the academic challenges of the 21st century.
 All members will be empowered to be global citizens by thinking critically and acting collaboratively.
-Queen Alexandra has both an English stream and an Extended French and French Immersion Streams.
+Queen Alexandra has both English (Regular) and French Immersion programs.

 The staff is committed to building a strong partnership with students and parents in order to provide a productive, relevant learning environment which includes an extensive co-curricular program to engage.

-We currently have an Extended French program in Grades 6, 7 and 8 where students study half of their timetable in French.
-Early French Immersion will start in 2022 and a Middle French Immersion program in 2024.
+We have Early and Middle French Immersion programs in grades 6 to 8.
 There is an opportunity to continue in bilingual programs in secondary school.

 There is a focus on inquiry-based learning, and community service.
 Indigenous Education and Equity issues are embedded throughout our curriculum.